ayeletheimowitz/noisy_image_centering/README.md

 A. Heimowitz, N. Sharon and A. Singer, "Centering Noisy Images with Application to Cryo-EM". [https://arxiv.org/pdf/2009.04810.pdf](https://arxiv.org/pdf/2009.04810.pdf).
 To appear in SIAM Journal on Imaging Sciences.

-The Prolate generation code was contributed by [Boris Landa](https://math.yale.edu/people/boris-landa).

 To get started, run the following commands in MATLAB

 `setup;`